SebbeHN/python_kunskapskontroll/README.md

-# 📚 Python Knowledge Assessment – NBI
+# 📚 Python Knowledge Assessment

-This repository contains the submission for the Python Knowledge Assessment as part of the NBI program.
+This repository contains the submission for the Python Knowledge Assessment as part of the NBI program that i am studying.
 The project consists of two main parts:

 ---